unikent/fugue-icons/README.txt

 - share

-  Copyright (C) Share Icon Project.
+  (C) Share Icon Project.
 All rights reserved.
   <http://shareicons.com/>

   Share icon is licensed under a GPL or LGPL or BSD or